 An exhibition about the erosion of solitude from contemporary culture.
 Two immersive installations housed in shipping containers invited passing pedestrians to reflect on what we readily give up in pursuit of constant connectivity.

 Art Installations: Ecolocation by Hagop Ohannessian and Antiprism by Lily Jeon.

-Working Models was a multi-media exhibition that probed the role of working models in design research using a diverse range of media.
-The selections demonstrated the possibilities of models to work in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.
+Working Models probed the role of model-making in design research using a diverse range of media.
+The selections demonstrated the possibilities inherent to working models in various modes: Concept, Process, Detail, Digital, Performance and Illustrative.